Light in painting: Barroco

-In the 17th century, the Baroque emerged, a more refined and ornamented style, with the survival of a certain classicist rationalism but with more dynamic and dramatic forms, with a taste for the surprising and the anecdotal, for optical illusions and effects.
-Baroque painting had a marked geographical differentiating accent, since its development took place in different countries, in various national schools, each with a distinctive stamp.
-However, there is a common influence coming again from Italy, where two opposing trends emerged: naturalism (also called caravagism), based on the imitation of natural reality, with a certain taste for chiaroscuro – the so-called tenebrism – and classicism, which is realistic but with a more intellectual and idealized concept of reality.
-Later, in the so-called "full baroque" (second half of the 17th and early 18th centuries), painting evolved to a more decorative style, with a predominance of mural painting and a certain predilection for optical effects (trompe-l'œil) and luxurious and exuberant scenographies.
+The 17th-century Baroque marked a decisive evolution in the use of light in painting.
+While retaining some classical rationalism, Baroque art embraced dynamism, drama, and theatricality, emphasizing optical effects and illusionistic scenography.
+Its development varied geographically, giving rise to distinctive national schools, but Italian influence remained central.
+Two main tendencies emerged: naturalism (or Caravagism), which emphasized the realistic imitation of nature and strong chiaroscuro, and classicism, which combined realism with intellectual and idealized interpretations of reality.
+Later, the “full Baroque” period favored decorative, mural, and illusionistic painting, often with trompe-l’œil effects and sumptuous scenographies.

-During this period, many scientific studies on light were carried out (Johannes Kepler, Francesco Maria Grimaldi, Isaac Newton, Christiaan Huygens, Robert Boyle), which influenced its pictorial representation.
-Newton proved that color comes from the spectrum of white light and designed the first chromatic circle showing the relationships between colors.
-In this period the maximum degree of perfection was reached in the pictorial representation of light and the tactile form was diluted in favor of a greater visual impression, achieved by giving greater importance to light, losing the form the accuracy of its contours.
+During this era, scientific research into light profoundly influenced artistic techniques.
+Figures such as Johannes Kepler, Francesco Maria Grimaldi, Isaac Newton, Christiaan Huygens, Robert Boyle contributed to understanding optics and color.
+Newton, in particular, demonstrated that white light comprises a spectrum of colors and created the first chromatic circle, revealing relationships between colors.
+This scientific progress allowed painters to treat light not merely as an atmospheric or symbolic effect but as a compositional system, a principal element shaping the visual experience of a painting.
 In the Baroque, light was studied for the first time as a system of composition, articulating it as a regulating element of the painting: light fulfills several functions, such as symbolic, modeling and illumination, and begins to be directed as an emphatic element, selective of the part of the painting to be highlighted, so that artificial light becomes more important, which can be manipulated at the free will of the artist.
 Sacred light (nimbus, haloes) was abandoned and natural light was used exclusively, even as a symbolic element.
 On the other hand, the light of different times of the day (morning, twilight) began to be distinguished.
 Illumination was conceived as a luminous unit, as opposed to the multiple sources of Renaissance light; in the Baroque there may be several sources, but they are circumscribed to a global and unitary sense of the work.

-In the Baroque, the nocturne genre became fashionable, which implies a special difficulty in terms of the representation of light, due to the absence of daylight, so that on numerous occasions it was necessary to resort to chiaroscuro and lighting effects from artificial light, while the natural light should come from the moon or the stars.
-For artificial light, bonfires, candles, lanterns, lanterns, candles, fireworks or similar elements were used.
-These light sources could be direct or indirect, they could appear in the painting or illuminate the scene from outside.
+The Baroque also popularized the nocturne genre, which posed particular challenges for light representation.
+Artists had to simulate darkness and illumination from natural night sources (moon, stars) or artificial sources (candles, torches, lanterns, bonfires, fireworks).
+These light sources could be either visible in the scene or implied from outside the frame, producing striking chiaroscuro contrasts and dramatic atmospheres.